PRSSA Champions/Teahan National Chapter Awards Competition

 If you are seeking honor, recognition, and ways to raise money for your Chapter, take this opportunity to compete.
 We urge all Chapters to compete, regardless of size or resources.

 Each entry will be evaluated for: quality of research, planning, organization, execution and evaluation of programs, presentation effectiveness, clarity, grammar and spelling, neatness and creativity.
-Winners will be announced and awards will be presented at the PRSSA 2020 International Conference in Nashville, Tennessee.
+Winners will be announced and awards will be presented at the PRSSA 2021 International Conference in Orlando, Florida.

 QUESTIONS?
 CONTACT PRSSA HEADQUARTERS AT (212) 460-1474.

 Chapters in this category must display a continued effort on behalf of PRSSA.
 Programs should be well established, but the Chapter should also demonstrate new ideas.
 Successful fundraisers work with the school and community, alumni contact, PRSA Associate Member promotions, and a well-established student firm, will be considered.
 A strong and active chapter membership, and demonstrated leadership on the national level, both present and past, are part of an outstanding Chapter.
 Good working relationships with PRSA, Faculty and Professional Advisers and assistance to PRSSA members in finding internships are other areas that will be considered.
 If your Chapter wins, it means that it is outstanding in everything, and therefore cannot win in any other categories except Outstanding Faculty Adviser and Outstanding Professional Adviser.

 This category is designed to recognize the work of on-campus student firms associated with PRSSA and are nationally affiliated.
 Judging criteria will include the performances and results achieved for clients, and the management and operation of the firm in providing strong business and professional experience for its staff.